5 min read

 Katherine Woodward Thomas, M.A., MFT, best-selling author of Calling in “The One,” and Mindvalley’s trainer, elicited three fundamental premises of personal transformation

-One of them suggests “life is an ever-emergent creative process, and our thoughts, beliefs, actions, and words are the tools that we use to invent our experiences and our circumstances.
+One of them suggests that “life is an ever-emergent creative process, and our thoughts, beliefs, actions, and words are the tools that we use to invent our experiences and our circumstances.

 In other words, your life, (including your love life) doesn’t have to be predestined by your gender, if you don’t want it to be.